Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 #### a.
 Data messages

 The relevant fields used for duplicate detection are the DevEui of the device the message came from, Mic and frame counter from the message.
-These fields are concatenated and Hex encoded for easier debugging.
-The result is appended to a constant (for this message type) prefix and used as the cache key.
-The reason for the prefix is to differentiate this key from other keys of the shared in-memory cache and avoid key collisions.

 ##### Duplicates from different concentrators